Credit Value Adjustment (CVA)

 After completing this reading, you should be able to:

-These are simulation exercises implemented to ascertain the resilience of a single bank or the entire banking sector to adverse unanticipated occurrences.
-Solvency tests help to assess banks’ capital planning and capital adequacy, thus reducing the likelihood of failure.
-They also help to assess the bank’s ability to balance cash inflows and outflows in a stress scenario.
+These are simulation exercises implemented to ascertain the resilience of a single bank, or the entire banking sector, to adverse unanticipated occurrences.
+Solvency tests help to assess banks’ capital planning and capital adequacy, thereby reducing the likelihood of failure.
+Besides, they help to assess a bank’s ability to balance cash inflows and outflows in a stress scenario.

 Stress tests took center stage following the 2007-2008 financial crisis.
-It developed as a means of assessing the ability of financial institutions to withstand adverse events.
-The idea was to identify and report the bank’s capital sufficiency to evade the inherent failures.
-Stress tests have since become entrenched tools to gauge the resilience of the banking sector.
-The emphasis on stress tests to assess and replenish bank solvency was clarified by the fact that capital defines the ability of a bank to weather losses and continue to lend.
+It was a development deemed to be a means of assessing the ability of financial institutions to withstand adverse events.
+The idea was to identify and report a bank’s capital sufficiency to evade inherent failures.
+Stress tests have since become entrenched tools used to gauge the banking sector’s resilience.
+The emphasis on stress tests to assess and replenish bank solvency was clarified by the fact that capital defines the ability of a bank to withstand losses and continue to lend.

-Until the Great Financial Crisis, banks were limited to following the Internal Rating-Based Approach for Capital Requirements for Credit Risk under Basel II.
-They were required to stress test their internal rating models under different scenarios, including market risk, liquidity conditions, among others.
+Until the Great Financial Crisis, banks were limited to following the Internal Rating-based Approach for Capital Requirements for Credit Risk under Basel II.
+They were required to stress test their internal rating models under different scenarios, including market risk and liquidity conditions, among others.

 The Basel Committee on Banking Supervision (BCBS) released a publication in May 2009 describing why stress testing failed during the great financial crisis.
 It addressed the following issues:

-The May 2009 Basel Committee on Banking Supervision (BCBS) publication on the implementation of stress testing principles led the Committee of European Banking Supervisors (CEBS) – which eventually became the European Banking Authority (EBA) in 2010.
+The May 2009 Basel Committee on Banking Supervision (BCBS) publication on the implementation of stress testing principles led to the formation of the Committee of European Banking Supervisors (CEBS) – which eventually became the European Banking Authority (EBA) in 2010.

-EBA was developed to set a date for the implementation of these principles at a local institution-level.
+EBA was developed to set a date for the implementation of these principles at a local institutional level.
 The EBA conducts regular stress tests to maintain financial stability in the EU’s banking industry.
 Its stress testing program is shown below:

-In response to the global financial crisis, the United States Federal Reserve’s Supervisory Capital Assessment Program (SCAP) assessed whether the largest domestic banks had adequate capital resources to absorb losses and continue operating optimally.
+In response to the global financial crisis, the United States Federal Reserve’s Supervisory Capital Assessment Program (SCAP) assessed whether, in spite of the crisis, the largest domestic banks had adequate capital resources to absorb losses and continue operating optimally.
 This marked the first macro-prudential stress test after the crisis.
 Macro-prudential stress testing involves analyzing the soundness of the banking system as a whole.
-On the other hand, in micro-prudential exercises, the authorities use stress test results as part of the supervisory review to assess the strategies, processes, and risk resilience of individual institutions.
+On the other hand, in micro-prudential exercises, the authorities use stress test results as part of the supervisory review to assess the strategies, processes, and individual institutions’ risk resilience.

-This stress test was key in restoring confidence in the financial sector by publicly disclosing to bank balance sheets in terms of the true value of structured products, thus bringing transparency.
+This stress test was key in restoring confidence in the financial sector by publicly disclosing bank balance sheets in terms of the true value of structured products, thereby bringing transparency.
 US$75 billion of additional capital was raised.
 SCAP successfully reassured the markets.

 In conclusion, SCAP had the following effects on stress testing: